Brunnosr12/Brunnosr12/README.md

 How u find me?
-Watch my profile on linkedin or contact me on my email: brunnosr12gmail.com You can call me on the whats app too: https://wa.me/5521983453923
+Watch my profile on linkedin or contact me on my email: brunnosr12gmail.com.
+You can also call me on the whats app: https://wa.me/5521983453923

 Thanks for your visit!